sensu/sensu-kubernetes-events/README.md

 ## Discussion

 This plugin is in its early stages of development and we welcome your feedback on it and other future Kubernetes plugins.
-Please visit the [Kubernetes SIG][11] on our [Discourse site][12] to provide feedback and submit feature requests.
+Please visit the [Kubernetes SIG][11] on the [Sensu Community Forums][12] to provide feedback and submit feature requests.

 ## Overview